The Pros and Cons of Stanford

 #1: Prestige — These days, graduating with a degree from Stanford is equivalent to telling people you went to Harvard or Princeton.
 It won’t guarantee you success in life, but in today’s hyper-competitive world, it gives you an extraordinary advantage in everything you do.

 #2: World-class CS and engineering — Stanford’s computer science and engineer programs rival MIT and Berkeley as the best in the nation.
-And just like with MIT, you don’t have to apply to a specific major or college straight out of high school.
+And just like with MIT, you don’t have to apply to a specific major or undergraduate college straight out of high school.
 Instead, you have the luxury of applying to the university in general, and then choosing a major towards the end of sophomore year, which gives students tremendous freedom and flexibility.

 #3: Beautiful campus — Stanford’s renowned campus features Spanish mission-style architecture set against a pleasant, temperate Northern California climate.
 It’s never too warm nor too cold, and many students get away with shorts and t-shirts for much of the year.
 Though Stanford is located in Silicon Valley, conveniently close to top tech companies, the campus itself is fairly remote and isolated, which creates the feeling of “the Stanford bubble,” which can be good or bad.